sudosoph/docs/content/modules/threat-x/overview/_index.md

 Of course, you can still rely on Threat X for virtual patching, which is one of the most sought after features in a WAF.

-## Setting up Threat X in Section

-You can add Threat X to your Section setup Content Delivery Grid very quickly.
-There are a few phases to this process.

-When creating your application you will want to select the **Threat-X** on the second page of the setup process.

-{{% figure src="/docs/images/select-threatx.png" %}}

-You will then want to follow the steps below:

-1. Contact Section support.
-Our engineers will organize an account with Threat X. The Section team will provide you with credentials to access the Threat X management console.
-1. Threat X will then be running on your site, inspecting your traffic.
-This period is referred to as "baselining" and allows the system to form a behavioral map of what good, normal traffic looks like for your website.
-1. After a while, look at the threats that are hitting your site with a representative from Threat X. Together you will assess the results of baselining mode and look for any false positives - this is where Threat X has detected an attack that could be a result of intended behavior or bugs in your site.
-1. Change Threat X from inspection mode into blocking mode.

 ## Other things to note